 - Attend the session yourself so you know what they have been taught.
 Your presence also underscores the importance of the concepts covered.

 To schedule library instruction:

-- Contact Nancy Crabtree (email@example.com; x9729) at least one week in advance.
+- Contact the library at firstname.lastname@example.org or here at least one week in advance.
 Two or more weeks is better for scheduling and creation of materials

 Request a Customized LibGuide for your Course